fephil/metalsmith-metadata-directory/README.md

 ## About

-This plugin supports selecting a directory of `.json` files using a globbing pattern and makes their contents available to Metalsmiths global metadata.
+This plugin supports selecting a directory of `.json` files using a globbing pattern and makes their contents available to the Metalsmith global metadata.
 Subdirectories and multiple files are supported.

 ## Installation